SQL UPDATE

 Sometimes when employees change their last names, you update the employees table only without updating the dependents table.

-To make sure that the last names of children are always matched with the last name of parents in the employees table, you use the following statement:
+To ensure that the last names of children are them same as the last name of parents in the employees table, you use the following UPDATE statement:

 UPDATE dependents